-This scholarship, funded by the Florida Baptist Convention and BCF, provides tuition assistance to Florida Southern Baptist students who are committed to Christian ministry as a vocation and who attend BCF.
+This scholarship provides tuition assistance to Florida Southern Baptist students who are committed to Christian ministry as a vocation and who attend BCF.
 Scholarship is contingent upon availability of funds.
-Students enrolled at the distance site campuses are not eligible for the scholarship.

 Eligibility Criteria

 Applicants for this scholarship must meet the following requirements: